 Besides being eclectically glamorous, a Moroccan tray table is multifunctional.
 Take the top tray to the kitchen to fill up with teatime essentials and then carry it right back to its stand.
 You’ll never wish for a stationary coffee table again.

 If you’re prone to kicking your feet up on the coffee table, why not make the ritual more comfortable by replacing your coffee table with an ottoman?
-A tray on the cushy ottoman will keep your essentials corralled and your drinks (like our top sparkling wine picks or the perfect flat white) steady.
+A tray on the cushy ottoman will keep your essentials corralled and your drinks (like your favorite sparkling wine or the perfect flat white) steady.

 We typically reserve baskets in all shapes and sizes for storage, but a vintage wire basket can also serve as the perfect coffee table.
 Just the right size to hold a book and a cup of coffee, a wire basket may be all the coffee table you need.
 Or if you need more surface area, group a few together.